Stup0r38/awesome-dotfiles/README.md

 + dock for left panel
 + fix colors + blur
 + find way to implement struts for top and left panel that only affect non rofi windows
++ time/weather widget
++ workspace switcher with thumbnails
++ chaneg volume / brightness to extend out from side similar to other widgets in theme